 - Imprisonment of not more than 20 years

-There are additional penalties of 30 years imprisonment and a million-dollar fine if the wire fraud is related to a presidentially declared major disaster or involves a financial institution.
+There are additional penalties of 30 years imprisonment and a million-dollar fine.
+This would be the case if the wire fraud is related to a presidentially declared major disaster or involves a financial institution.

-These penalties are per count, which means that each phone call or email, or other electronic communication can be considered separate counts.
+These penalties are per count, which means that each phone call, email, or other electronic communication can be considered a separate count.
 For instance, if an individual makes three phone calls regarding the fraud, there may be three counts of wire fraud.
 Each count would potentially be subject to the maximum $250,000 fine and a 20-year prison sentence for a total of $750,000 in fines and 60 years in prison.

 Wire Fraud Schemes

 The Nigerian Prince Scam

 One of the early and infamous examples of email fraud is the story of the Nigerian prince.
 In that scam, the sender claims that he is a Nigerian prince who has been exiled and needs to transfer millions of dollars out of the country.
 He asks the reader for help in doing so, for which they will be lavishly rewarded.
 The reader only needs to provide the Nigerian prince with his bank account details so the money can be transferred.
 The scammer then uses that information to access the reader's money.